 The seminar in empirical banking is for Master students (including Master of Finance students).
 Students will form groups of two (or three).
 Students may provide grouping and paper preferences but there are no guarantees.
 Each group is assigned one paper (see below).
 Students are required to read related academic papers.
 The seminar thesis and its corresponding presentation need to summarize the paper and it should also discuss the paper's strengths and weaknesses.
 For the latter, refer to these general guidelines for referee reports to scrutinize academic papers (even though you do not need to make any accept / reject recommendations).
-The presentations will take place on one day towards the end of the winter semester (dates will be announced in due course).
+Important dates will be announced by email.

 The seminar language (seminar thesis, presentation, discussion etc.) is English.

 Grading (per group)

 Please sign up using the link below and submit your preferences up to 01-Jul-17:

 Darmouni, Olivier.
 "Estimating Informational Frictions in Sticky Relationships."
 Columbia Business School Research Paper No. 17-4, (2016).